mi-wada/shamo/web/README.md

-# Shamo / Web frontend
+# Shamo / Website

-The web frontend for Shamo.
+The website for Shamo.

 ## Development